SuhailDTU/Mandatory-Assignment-2/Mandatory Assignment 2/README.txt

 "Average number of small blocks"?
 Which strategy generally has the best performance in this metric?
 Why do you think this is?

+  - "Average number of small blocks" indicates the level of external fragmentation.
+    Best and first produces the highest numbers, worst gives a significantly lower one, and next produces the by far lowest.

 6) Eventually, the many mallocs and frees produces many small blocks scattered across the memory pool.
 There may be enough space to allocate a new block, but not in one place.
 It is possible to compact the memory, so all the free blocks are moved to one large free block.
 How would you implement this in the system you have built?

+ - You go through the memory with an algorithm that moves up data so there's no spaces, in between blocks, and one large empty zone at the end.
+   In practice you would have to only do this reformatting once in a while.
+If you were to this constantly each time a change occured, it would be way too resource intensive.

 7) If you did implement memory compaction, what changes would you need to make in how such a system is invoked (i.e. from a user's perspective)?

+  - Since reformatting the entire memory is so resource intensive, the best solution on how often to do it may simply be to have the user invoke the operation.

 8) How would you use the system you have built to implement realloc?
 (Brief explanation; no code)